elhowm/mr-shipper/README.md

 ## Use

+To ship all services in your `shipper.yml`

 `$ ship`

+To specify the list of services which need to be shipped

+`$ ship frontend super_api ...`

 And so.. that's all for now.
 To be expanded with more cooler configurations for different hosts and so on..